Whole-grain Petri nets and processes: The symmetric monoidal Segal space of processes

 Having defined the face and degeneracy maps, we should now verify the simplicial identities as listed in \ref{simplicial-ids}.
 The way the face and degeneracy maps have been defined, this is straightforward.
 For example, the face-map identities state that if two cuts are deleted, it does not matter in which order, or that throwing away the first two layers is the same as first joining them and then throwing away the joined layer in one go.
 The following example illustrates that throwing away the first layer and then the last is the same as throwing away the last and then the first. \end{blanko}

 \begin{blanko}{Example.} The following is a picture of a $2$-layered process $p \in \ds X_2$ (of the Petri net in Examples~\ref{ex:ex} and \ref{ex:processes}) and the effect of the three face maps.

 $d_0$ applied to $p$ erases the first layer; $d_1$ joins the two layers; $d_2$ erases the last layer.
-The further face maps applied gives the commutative square on the left, which illustrates the simplicial identity $d_0 d_2 = d_1 d_0$. \end{blanko}
+The further face maps applied give the commutative square on the left, which illustrates the simplicial identity $d_0 d_2 = d_1 d_0$. \end{blanko}

 \begin{blanko}{Remark.} Constructions of simplicial groupoids like this are not uncommon in combinatorics.
 In fact, this particular simplicial groupoid $\ds X_\bullet$ is almost the same as that of the {\em directed restriction species} of directed graphs explained in Example~7.13 of \cite{Galvez-Kock-Tonks:1708.02570}, where substantial details of the construction can be found, although in a much more general setting.
 The difference (apart from the $\pn P$-decorations) concerns isolated edges, excluded in the setting of restriction species, but clearly essential to keep for the present purposes. \end{blanko}